Our team members have decades of experience in all different dog sports. Most are also educators in their professional fields.

 Mary runs the Versa Dog Playschool/Daycare and manages class registrations and schedules.
 She trained her first obedience dog Sam, when she was in high school.
 Her love for agility began with her dog Kiah, who has earned her Master Agility Championship (MACH) title.
-Mary also has a rehomed Border Collie mix named Kip.
+Mary also has a rehomed Border Collie/Kelpi mix named Kip.
 He is learning agility too and can't wait to complete!

 Tracy Mazur has been involved with dogs all her life.
 Her parents raised and trained German Shepherds.
 She started in the 4H obedience program at age 8 with her Cairn Terrier, Sassy.
 At age 12, she got Shetland Sheepdog, Terra.
 Terra competed in AKC conformation and obedience.
 Tracy’s love of agility began in 2002.
 She has ran several different breeds in agility giving her a unique perspective and understanding.
 She Judges agility for AKC and UKI.

 She is owned and loved by two Working Cocker Spaniels, Tavish McSpaniel and Even Faster.
 Tavish is currently competing and Even is training in agility and nosework.